- Nick Saban is the head football coach for the University of Alabama Crimson Tigers

 - Founded Nick's Kids, a non-profit organization dedicated to helping mentally challenged children

-Saban has come to be known for his fiery personality on the sidelines and his strong leadership in the locker room and at practice.
-Saban’s staff and players, as well as sports experts and fans alike, have come to identify Saban’s coaching style as “The Process”—a rigorous work ethic and focus on the being the best in the immediate moment rather than looking toward what may be on the horizon.
-Saban demands that his players concentrate only on the task at hand and give it their all.
-Once that task is accomplished, move on to the next, repeat, and inevitably success will come.
-It is this philosophy that has distinguished Saban since his first national championship with LSU in 2003, and it’s the same credo that has rewarded his ‘Bama team with their most recent success.
+Saban’s fiery personality on the sidelines has permeated his team by building clear leadership as the essential foundation for his winning squad for the long term.
+Not focusing on future results in the horizon, Saban’s coaching staff, players, experts, and fans alike have come to identify Saban’s coaching style as “The Process.”
+A rigorous work ethic and focus on the immediate moment, Saban instills in his team to concentrate only on the current task at hand.
+Accomplish the current mission, only then move on to the next, repeat, and eventually the final result will yield success.
+It’s a philosophy that’s distinguished Saban since his first National Championship with LSU in ’03 and it’s the same credo that’s rewarded his team with their most recent success.

-Outside of coaching, Saban, along with his wife Terry, dedicates his passion to Nick’s Kids Foundation, his non-profit organization dedicated to helping mentally challenged children.
-The Sabans hosts and organize several functions throughout the year to bring awareness and raise money for their mission, and to date have distributed over $4 million to deserving recipients.
+Outside of his coaching duties, Saban and his wife, Terry, founded Nick’s Kids, a non-profit organization dedicated to helping mentally challenged children.
+Finding an equal passion in this cause as his day job, the Sabans host and organize several functions throughout the year to bring awareness and aid to the fund’s mission.
+To date, the foundation has distributed over $4 million dollars to deserving recipients and continues to flourish.

 Saban and his wife have two children, Nicholas and Kristen.
+A devout Roman Catholic, Saban’s pre-game ritual always includes having a mass prayer prior to every contest.
 Born in Carolina, West Virginia, Saban graduated from Kent State University where he played defensive back for the Golden Flashes football team.

 Everything was great!
 Nick was a HUGE hit -- our guys were thrilled to have him and he is definitely a new favorite.
 He really is a fantastic speaker.
 I truly appreciate all of your help making this happen!